TuukkaOT/data_scripts/coursework/README.md

-- The review scraper retrieves critics consensuses from the Rotten Tomatoes top 100 movies list, makes it into a Pandas DataFrame, prints its head and stores the dataframe on a CSV file.
+- The review scraper retrieves critics consensuses from the Rotten Tomatoes top 100 movies list, makes it into a Pandas DataFrame, prints its head and stores the dataframe on a text file.

 ![image](https://user-images.githubusercontent.com/77778762/234532343-52db9e42-bc5c-4e04-b537-d6e39994cde1.png)